Zagórze dialect

-The Zagórze dialect (gwara zagórzańska) also known as the Gorce dialect belongs to the Lesser Poland dialect group and is located in the part of Poland.
+The Zagórze dialect (gwara zagórzańska) also known as the Gorce dialect belongs to the Lesser Poland dialect group and is located in the southern part of Poland.
 It is in part one of the dialects that belongs to the Goral ethnolect.
 It borders the Podhale dialect to the south, the Kliszczak dialect to the west, the Kraków dialect to the north and the Goral and Lachy Sącz dialects to the east.

 Phonology

 Typical of Lesser Polish dialects (as well as Greater Polish dialects), voicing of word-final consonants before vowels and liquids is present here.
 Also typical of Lesser Polish dialects is the presence of mazuration.
 Initial accent can be heard in the northern part of this dialect.